I’m Caitlin Cantor, Psychology Today’s Modern Sex Blogger, Licensed Therapist, and one of only 1,000 Certified Sex Therapists in the entire world.

 I’ve spent over 10 years helping clients transform their relationships and sex lives into what they long for.

-As a therapist and coach, I’ve seen first-hand over and over again the LIFE-ALTERING power of feeling safe and loved in our relationships.
+As a therapist, I’ve seen first-hand over and over again the LIFE-ALTERING power of feeling safe and loved in our relationships.

 My father died of cancer when I was 5, leaving my young mom with two little kids, depressed from losing the love of her life.